ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 - Call functions defined in modules of the OCaml standard library -->

-**Note**: We recommend that you try running the code snippets throughout this guide in an OCaml toplevel.
-You can run the toplevel using the `utop` command.
-Read the [Introduction to OCaml Toplevel](/docs/toplevel-introduction) to learn how to use it.

 ## Expressions and Definitions

 Let's start with a simple expression: